Homemade horse treats!

 - Molasses.
 This super sticky concoction goops everything together.
 Like a paste.
 A gooey, gooey paste.
 Also high in sugar, so not great for all horses.

-Of course your binding agents have some level of sugar in them.
+Of course, your binding agents have some level of sugar in them.
 I wonder….for horses that are insulin resistant or metabolic, how do you make your own horse cookies?
-Could you use hay pellets (low sugar) and get them a bit mushy, and add a tiny bit of yummy stuff?
-Anyone try that?
+You use hay pellets (low sugar) and get them a bit mushy, and add a tiny bit of yummy stuff.